 There are streets and alleyways where you won’t meet a soul.
 And that’s just the way I like it, away from those annoying tourists with their selfiesticks and no attention to anything real that goes on around them.

 So first things first, you’ve found a cheap flight on Skyscanner or Kayak or Expedia.
 Next on your list, where should you stay?

 Hotels in Venice

 Hotels can get pretty pricey on one the islands.
-Hotels on the mainland (Mestre) are often cheaper, but you have to take a bus to the busstation at Piazalle Roma and walk or take a Vaporetto from there to get into Venice, which can be pretty annoying if you’re only there for a few days.
+On the mainland (Mestre) they are often cheaper, but you have to take a bus to the busstation at Piazalle Roma and walk or take a Vaporetto from there to get into Venice.
+Which can be pretty annoying if you’re only there for a few days.

 Personally I feel that it’s worth the extra money to stay directly in Venice itself.
 As long as you avoid areas such as San Marco and San Polo, there are really good deals to find on Booking.com or (my personal favorite) hotwire.com.

 The place where I have stayed 9 out of 10 times is a hostel in a converted monastery, and part of a Capucin monastery which is still functional.
 It’s called Foresteria Redentore and located on the island Giudecca.
 Just a 5 minute boat ride to Dorsoduro.
 The hostel is very Spartan, but it’s clean and quiet and it has all the basics.
 Every room has one or two single beds, a desk, a closet and a fridge.

 You also have your own (very tiny) bathroom, so you don’t have to share anything.
 There is a kitchen and dining room for you to make your own breakfast, lunch and dinner, should you wish to do so.
 The absolute bonus of this place has to be their beautiful garden with a gorgeous view!
 The rooms are 80 euros per night (for a double), which really is supercheap for Venetian standards.